Human trafficking in the Gambia: Protection (2010)

-Prevention
+Prevention (2010)

 The Government of the Gambia sustained moderate efforts to prevent trafficking through awareness-raising during the reporting period.
 The government previously supported anti-trafficking and information campaigns, most conducted by NGOs, but reported few such campaigns in 2009.
 Government-controlled media continued to publicize the dangers of trafficking.
 There was no comprehensive analysis of emigration and immigration patterns for evidence of trafficking.
 In December 2009, the government dissolved its multiagency National Task Force for Combating Trafficking in Persons and allocated approximately $111,000 to finance the establishment of the new National Agency to Combat Trafficking in Persons, which was designated to implement the national anti-trafficking plan of action.
-The government's Tourism Security Unit (TSU) effectively patrolled the Tourism Development Area – the zone most frequented by tourists – to combat child sex tourism and reduce the demand for commercial sex acts.
+The government's Tourism Security Unit (TSU) effectively patrolled the Tourism Development Area - the zone most frequented by tourists - to combat child sex tourism and reduce the demand for commercial sex acts.
 The TSU continued to enforce a 2005 ban on unattended children visiting the tourist resort areas and remitted them to the custody of the Department of Social Welfare.
 Police sometimes arrested persons suspected of engaging in prostitution.
 However, these measures were not strong deterrents, and reflected the common perception that prostitution was meeting the needs of tourists who drove a major part of the country's economy.
 In March 2009, the government convicted a New Zealand national of child pornography and sentenced him to one year's imprisonment; he was acquitted of child defilement charges.
 Child sex tourism was a problem in the Gambia, but the authorities did not report any prosecution or convictions of child sex tourists during the reporting period.
 The Gambian government provided its troops with antihuman trafficking training, including warnings against committing any immoral behavior that may bring their force into disrepute, prior to their deployment abroad on international peacekeeping missions.